-In terms of the findings of the Section 78 assessment all indications showed that the internal option (1) should be adopted by Council since it clearly provides the best option for services provision in the Zululand District;

-- Section 7: Water services institutional arrangements - The implementation of Option 1 should be accompanied by the identification of aspects of the water business for possible outsourcing. - An implementation strategy should follow from the Section 78 Assessment to enable implementation of the internal option
+- In terms of the findings of the Section 78 assessment all indications showed that the internal option (1) should be adopted by Council since it clearly provides the best option for services provision in the Zululand District; - The implementation of Option 1 should be accompanied by the identification of aspects of the water business for possible outsourcing. - An implementation strategy should follow from the Section 78 Assessment to enable implementation of the internal option

-The complete Section 78 assessment report is available on the ZDM website at www.zuluand.org.za for information.
+The complete Section 78 Assessment Report is available on the ZDM website at www.zuluand.org.za for information.